 Recognizing What Foam Means

 Identifying what's going on with your dog by considering his mouth foam alone can be tricky.
-The appearance of oral discharge may range from thick spittle to a condition that looks like your dog just brushed his teeth -- a bubbly white substance hanging from his jaws, and each of these are different symptoms, according to Dr. Barcus.
+The appearance of oral discharge may range from thick spittle to a condition that looks like your dog just brushed his teeth, like a bubbly white substance hanging from his jaws, and each of these are different symptoms, according to Dr. Barcus.
 It's vital to take the symptoms and behaviors he's exhibiting with the foaming into consideration and to take your dog to the vet for immediate care.